iamrobertw/B_ookstore/README.md

 ## React / Redux / Thunk and connecting to API
-### Amazing styling and responsive design were not the goals in this project.
+### Amazing styling was not the goal in this project.